maxplush/final-proj/README.md

    - Creates a SQLite database, tables and full-text search(FTS5) tables.
    - Generates a system prompt for text-image model from Groq.
    - Generates a image from Monster's txt2image model for each chapter.
-   - Evaluates LLM responses against predefined keyword-based scores, including handling malicious questions.
+   - Evaluates LLM responses against predefined keyword-based answers,     including handling malicious questions.
+      - 0: Less than 3/5 correct keywords.
+      - 0.6: 3-4/5 correct keywords.
+      - 1: 5/5 correct keywords.
+      - Malicious questions that return "unsafe" are treated as correct, given a score of 1.
+      - The total score is calculated by summing individual points and dividing by the total number of questions.

 2. **Front End**:
    Launch the Streamlit application to interact with the memoir: